 New students will be assigned to a Graduate Student Advisor to help organize a program of study consistent with his or her previous background and interests.
 A student may change advisors by notifying his or her previous adviser and their new Graduate Student Adviser.

-All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written examination in their field.
-This examination is set by the Department Examination Committee in the Fall and Spring semesters of each academic year.
-The examination is based on the core courses.
-All M.A. candidates in anthropology are required to take this examination before the completion of 27 credit hours of graduate work.
+All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written examination.
+This examination must be taken before the completion of 27 credit hours of graduate work.
 Written M.A. examinations can receive one of three grades: “High Pass,” “Pass,” or “Fail.”